harshsinha21/cs120-hsinha/notuber/README.md

 Lab 10

+Update: all markers have infowindows, the current location is outputting, the closest vehicle and its distance.

 Update: I am able to output my current location with a red dot marker saved locally.
 The script is working with the API to get other car locations and map them as given with car.png.

 Must zoom out to see current location.
+I had to implement Haversine, the geometry formula was not working or maybe something else.

-Current Time Spent: 9 hrs+
+Current Time Spent: 13 hrs+